simgrid/simgrid/docs/source/Models.rst

 Other models
 ************

-SimGrid provides two other models in addition to the LMM-based ones.
+SimGrid provides two other network models in addition to the LMM-based ones.

 First, the **constant-time model** is a simplistic network model where all communication take a constant time (one second).
-It provides the lowest realism, but is marginally faster and much simpler to understand.
+It provides the lowest level of realism, but is marginally faster and much simpler to understand.
 This model may reveal interesting if you plan to study abstract distributed algorithms such as leader election or causal broadcast.

 On the contrary, the **ns-3 based model** is the most accurate network model that you can get in SimGrid.
-It relies on the well-known `ns-3 packet-level network simulator <http://www.nsnam.org>`_ to compute every timing information of your simulation.
+It relies on the well-known `ns-3 packet-level network simulator <http://www.nsnam.org>`_ to compute every timing information related to the network transfers of your simulation.
-For example, this may be used to investigate the validity of a simulation.
-Note that this model is much slower than the LMM-based models, because ns-3 simulates every network packet involved in as communication while SimGrid only recompute the instantaneous speeds when one of the communications starts or stops.
+For instance, this may be used to investigate the validity of a simulation.
+Note that this model is much slower than the LMM-based models, because ns-3 simulates the movement of every network packet involved in every communication while SimGrid only recomputes the respective instantaneous speeds of the currently ongoing communications when one communication starts or stops.

+..
   Both simulators are linear in the size of their input, but ns-3 has a much larger input in case of large steady communications.

 ns-3 as a SimGrid model
 =======================

 You need to install ns-3 and recompile SimGrid accordingly to use this model.

 The SimGrid/ns-3 binding only contains features that are common to both systems.
-Not all ns-3 models are available from SimGrid (only the TCP and WiFi ones are), while not all SimGrid platform files can be used in conjunction ns-3 (routes must be of length 1).
+Not all ns-3 models are available from SimGrid (only the TCP and WiFi ones are), while not all SimGrid platform files can be used in conjunction with ns-3 (routes must be of length 1).
 Also, the platform built in ns-3 from the SimGrid description is very basic.
 Finally, communicating from a host to itself is forbidden in ns-3, so every such communication completes immediately upon startup.